ap94sd24/portfolio/README.md

 ## Portfolio

-This portfolio uses bootstrap template that combines all the pages into one one clean page.
-The website describes backgrounds about me, some information about my resume and three showcase project.
+This portfolio uses bootstrap template that combines all the pages into one clean page.
+The website describes backgrounds about me, some information about my resume and three showcase projects.

 ## Design Ideas & Change